 Today I start a new series on Mindset and Mental Training For Runners.
-This is a very broad and complex area, but it is so important not only in running, but what we learn together can impact us in other areas of our lives.
-We’ll break it down so it is easy to implement and still dig deep into training the mind so that the body can excel.
+This is a very broad and complex area, but mindset is important not only in our running, but in other areas of our lives.

 Each episode will cover one or two aspects of mental training and mindset, from why we struggle with things like procrastination, lack of motivation, difficulty establishing or maintaining healthy habits but also why we have a hard time pushing through situations that require mental toughness.